• Skip to primary navigation

 • ½ onion chopped

-• 1 tomato medium sizes chopped
+• 1 tomato medium-sized chopped (adjust for sourness)

 • 1 tbsp ginger finely cut